Approaching product photography for your handmade skin care business for the first time…or…FINALLY admitting that you need help in this area?

 When I started my skin care line back in 2012 and was taking my first product photos, I had heard that ‘natural light’ in photos was best.

-(Sidenote: This photo features my long-last beloved little plant, Kinny, who was VERY accidentally abandoned during a leg-stretch break in our cross-country move…Kinny, if you’re reading this, WE MISS YOU and hope you’re enjoying your own adventure!!! 😭)
+(Sidenote: This photo features my long-lost beloved little plant, Kinny, who was VERY accidentally abandoned during a leg-stretch break in our cross-country move…Kinny, if you’re reading this, WE MISS YOU and hope you’re enjoying your own adventure!!! 😭)

 Well, the whole ‘use actual sunlight’ idea is absolutely fine and BEAUTIFUL for ‘Golden Hour’ portraits, advertisements, or social media Stories that will stand completely on their own.